microsoft/BotFramework-WebChat/docs/HOOKS.md

 To stop observing scroll positions, pass a falsy value to the `observer` argument.

-> If there are more than one transcripts, scrolling any of them will trigger the observer function, and there is no clear distinction of which transcript is being scrolled.
+> If there is more than one transcripts, scrolling any of them will trigger the observer function, and there is no clear distinction of which transcript is being scrolled.

 ## `usePerformCardAction`